With former Misfit founder Sonny Vu at the helm, Arevo raises $25 million for its 3D printing tech – TechCrunch

 Vu had initially intended to start his own business, but was drawn to Arevo’s potential.
 “3D printing is about making things slowly and in small quantities.
 With Arevo’s technology you can make big things quite fast,” Vu said in an interview.

-Several companies are attempting to take 3D printing into heavy industry and large scale manufacturing.
-Relativity raised $140 million in its most recent financing to make rockets using 3D printers, Velo3D is a supplier of 3D printers to SpaceX, and now Arevo has $34 million for its efforts to scale 3d printers.
-Of course all of these investments pale in comparison to the whopping $438 million that Desktop Metal has raised for its 3D printing tech.
+Several companies are attempting to take 3D printing into heavy industry and large-scale manufacturing.
+Relativity raised $140 million in its most recent financing to make rockets using 3D printers, Velo3D is a supplier of 3D printers to SpaceX and now Arevo has $34 million for its efforts to scale 3D printers.
+Of course, all of these investments pale in comparison to the whopping $438 million that Desktop Metal has raised for its 3D printing tech.

 “Arevo is a compelling opportunity for us as it combines our three main investment foci: consumer internet, enterprise, and smart tech.
 We see fantastic potential in this market, and have backed Sonny before at Misfit,” said Hans Tung, in a statement.
 “Arevo is led by an experienced team with solid technological foundation and 3D printing manufacturing know-how at scale – to offer breakthrough products at competitive prices.”